 Following cannot be used for locating elements with their visible text available between opening and end tags.
 This is a limitation of CSS.

-tag-name:contains(‘part-of-the-text’)

 Use Xpath for locating elements by their innerText.
 You may use linkText or partialLinkText location strategies if the context element is an anchor tag <a>.